 MapRun (Smartphone Orienteering)

-A set of courses is being developed around Edinburgh for local orienteers to use for their own training.
-These are being made available via the SOA webpage on Permanent Orienteering Courses and Smartphone Orienteering as they are created.
+A set of courses has been developed around Edinburgh for local orienteers to use for their own training.
+These have been made available via the SOA webpage on Permanent Orienteering Courses and Smartphone Orienteering as they are created.
 Courses are listed alphabetically, and there is a searchable map.

 INT courses include ones at Craigmillar Castle Park and Dunsapie Loch / Whinny Hill - see Courses section below

 These courses are ONLY for individual training use and are NOT related to any club events.
 Usage is at your own risk; BOF insurance does not apply.

 The courses have been made available in MapRunF - a mobile phone app that allows you to see the course on screen and register the controls without needing a dibber.
 It can enhance your run for training by tracking your run and alerting you with a beep when you have reached controls (though bear in mind that the technology is still in development, and as it is based on GPS, isn’t nearly as accurate as SI).

 An interesting development is that it seems that it’s possible to upload GPS tracks to MaprunF, post-run via the website– which would mean that you don’t necessarily need to take a smartphone out to feed results in and so have potential for a bit of competition on times and routes outwith actual events whilst these are still restricted.
 To do a MaprunF course without a smartphone, run your chosen one with a paper map downloaded from the SOA page and a GPS watch.
 Then go to the ‘results’ page on the MapRun website, select the course and upload your GPS file.
 It should appear in a list with other runners, and it seems that MaprunF can determine whether or not you reached the controls.
 This is still very much in test.

 Whilst map georeferencing is improving for better views within the app, for navigational accuracy and for safety, taking a paper copy is recommended, particularly if you are out in terrain.